humanitec/terraform-provider-ansibleplay/docs/index.md

 ### Optional

 - `ansible_playbook_binary` (String) The path to the Ansible playbook binary.
 This will be discovered automatically if not provided.
+- `verbosity` (Number) The verbosity level to use when running the playbook.